 Words grab attention, but visuals seal the deal.
 In paid advertising, your creative is often the first thing people notice before they even read your copy.
 If the creative fails, the rest of your ad never gets a chance.

-1. A Clear Hook in the First Seconds
+1. A clear hook in the first seconds

 For video, the first 2 to 3 seconds are everything.
 Start with movement, bold text, or a surprising visual.
 For images, the hook is often your headline overlay or the main subject in the photo.

-2. User-Generated Content (UGC)
+2. User-generated content (UGC)

-UGC-style content feels authentic, not staged.
+User-generated content feels authentic, not staged.
 People trust people more than polished corporate ads.

 - Selfie-style videos